RoccoJay/Audio_to_Emotion/README.md

 The files are in the WAV raw audio file format and all have a 16 bit Bitrate and a 48 kHz sample rate.
 The files are all uncompressed, lossless audio, and have not lost any information/data or been modified from the original recording.

-## Data Pre-Processing
+## Feature Extraction

 As mentioned before, the audio files were processed using the libROSA python package.
 This package was originally created for music and audio analysis, making it a good selection.
 After importing libROSA, the WAV files are read in one at a time.
 An audio time series in the form of a 1-dimensional array for mono or 2-dimensional array for stereo, along with time sampling rate (also defines the length of the array), where the elements within each of the  arrays represent the amplitude of the sound waves is returned by libROSA’s “load” function.

-Some definitions that aid understanding the features used:
+Some helpful definitions for understanding the features used:

 - **Mel scale** — deals with human perception of frequency, it is a scale of pitches judged by listeners to be equal distance from each other
 - **Pitch** — how high or low a sound is.
 It depends on frequency, higher pitch is high frequency